-MAN 320 Accounting for Managers V Thunder Online Course V 3 hours
+MAN 320 Accounting for Managers 7 Thunder Online Course

 This course is a study of acquisition, analysis, and reporting of financial information in organizations with special attention given to planning and controlling responsibilities of practicing managers.
 Individuals gain confidence in their ability to interpret and use financial information for effective decision-making.